 Adapted from Tartine by Elizabeth Prueitt.

-- 1 cup + 2 tablespoons pumpkin or squash puree (canned or homemade)
+1 cup plus 2 tablespoons pumpkin or squash purée (canned or homemade)

 Preheat the oven to 325°F. Lightly butter the bottom and sides of a 9x5 inch loaf pan.